 The North East Wales FA was started in 1968 and is the youngest of the area associations in Wales.
-At that time the Football Association of Wales was based at Fairy Road in Wrexham and comprised of a Secretary, 4 clarks and and administration assistant.
-How times have changed!!, but back in the day it soon became clear that there was a need for an Area Association.
+At the time, the Football Association of Wales was based at Fairy Road in Wrexham and comprised of a Secretary, 4 clerks and and an administration assistant - how times have changed!
+Back in the day, it soon became clear that there was a need for an Area Association.

 One of our oldest competitions is the Horrace Wynne Cup.
 Horrace was a former President of the Welsh National League who suggested a cup which was aiming at the lower level players.
 A slightly different cup from the Challenge Cup.
 There were stipulations as to the eligibility of players and again this was another competition that was booming.
 NEWFA continued to promote the popularity of football and then Referees' Officer JD Williams was keen to organise many training sessions and guest speakers to work on the development of referees in our area, with many a day spent at Monsanto or Caertrefle as a coaching session.

 Unfortunately in 2019, we lost our two last founder members from 1968, Mr Peris Jones and Mr Cyril Davies, but we are sure that during their involvement with NEWFA that progression was always a key motto and ethos associated with NEWFA.
 There are many other stalwarts of the Association with Tony Edwards, Keith Spencer, Cliff Evans and Ken Hughes to name a few who are members who can be relied upon for words of advice and wisdom, whilst current Officers in post aim to continue with the driving force that NEWFA has always had by developing Mentoring programmes for our Under 18 officials, major developments of Girls and Women's football in the local area, as well as the development of a Festival of Football Finals weekend to celebrate the talent that we have in our local area.